Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 # Customer Address

-A merchant may need to send the customer's address in the transaction request for specific alternative payment methods or relevant for fraud prevention purpose.
+A merchant may need to send the customer's address in the transaction request for specific alternative payment methods or relevant for fraud prevention purposes.
 The merchant can include the `billingAddress` and/or `shippingAddress` objects in the request.

 ---